AzureAD/microsoft-authentication-library-for-js/samples/msal-react-samples/react-router-sample/README.md

 1. Wrap each component that you want to protect with `withMsal` higher-order component (HOC) (e.g. [Profile](./src/pages/ProfileWithMsal.jsx#Profile))
 1. Consume the raw context directly (e.g. [ProfileContent](./src/pages/ProfileRawContext.jsx#ProfileContent)).
-1. From a parent component that has access to the `msalContext` via one of the other means above (e.g. [ProfileContent](./src/pages/ProfileWithMsal.jsx#ProfileContent).
+1. Pass context down from a parent component that has access to the `msalContext` via one of the other means above (e.g. [ProfileContent](./src/pages/ProfileWithMsal.jsx#ProfileContent).

 For more information, visit: